 This code, which gets all applications and their tags, sends just three simple queries:

-SELECT * FROM application;
+SELECT * FROM application LIMIT 4;

 SELECT * FROM application_tag WHERE application_id IN ('1', '2', '3', '4');